+- iv.
+Electronic speed controller;

+- v.
+Batteries;

+- vi.
+Remote command and control;

+- vii.
+Ground control station (if used); and

+- viii.
+Any other components as determined by the operator.

-- manufacturer's sUAS aircraft/component, maintenance, overhaul; replacement, inspection, and life limit requirements. - 20.
-Operator will develop procedures to document and maintain a record of the UAS maintenance, preventative maintenance, alterations, status of replacement/overhaul component parts, and the total time in service of the UAS.
+- 5. Operator will develop procedures to document and maintain a record of the UAS maintenance, preventative maintenance, alterations, status of replacement/overhaul component parts, and the total time in service of the UAS.
 These procedures will be added to the Operations Manual.

+- 6. Operator will develop UAS technician qualification criteria.
+These criteria will be added to the Operations Manual.